ZiluLiang/Pirate-fMRI_Analysis/FILESTRUCTURE.md

 ## data
 ### data naming convention
 data are named in a BIDS-like format.
 Future work will try to make it compatible with BIDS.

-for the raw fmri data in `the fmri/data/renamed` folder, file names are constructed from several key-value pairs: sub-xxx_modality-xxx_run-xx.nii for instance:
+For the raw fmri data in `the fmri/data/renamed` folder. nii files are usually accompanied by json files that stores meta information.
+File names are constructed from several key-value pairs:
+``sub-xxx_modality-xxx_run-xx.nii``
+``sub-xxx_modality-xxx_run-xx.json``
+for instance:
 ```
 └── sub001